samitbasu/badascii/badascii-mdbook/README.md

 ```shell
 cargo install --locked badascii-mdbook
 ```
-This will install the `badascii-mdbook` binary from source.
+This will install the `mdbook-badascii` binary from source.

 ## Configuration